Edmund Platt

+Biography

 Born in Poughkeepsie, New York he attended a private school and Riverview Academy.
 He graduated from Eastman Business College in Poughkeepsie and learned the printer's trade.
 He graduated from Harvard University in 1888 and taught school and studied law.

+Early career

 He moved to Wisconsin and edited the Superior Evening Telegram in 1890 and 1891.
 He returned to Poughkeepsie in 1891 and engaged in editing and publishing the Poughkeepsie Eagle; he was also a member of the board of water commissioners of Poughkeepsie.